OneMoreDavid/ai-developer-like-a-boss/03-project-snake-game/project-snake-game-v1.md

     window.addch(snake[0][0], snake[0][1], curses.ACS_CKBOARD)
 ```

 This worked pretty much on the first run, but is not keeping a score anywhere that I can see.

-Also, not sure if the snake grows after eating a thing.
+Also the game ends as soon as you crash, no option to restart unless I run the code again, can we improve on this?